Do you love music? I do too! But what actually makes that great music you and I both enjoy listening to?

 In many cases, tweeters come with a simple capacitor connected in series with one of the wiring terminals.
 This is normally the positive (+) terminal by convention.

 Capacitors act as a single order (single stage) audio crossover.
 That is, they have a crossover slope that works at a rate of -6 decibels per octave (dB).
 An octave is a term used for audio and represents a doubling or halving of a frequency.
 For example: 400 Hz is one octave above 200 Hz.

 Higher order crossovers filter out even more bass that would be reaching the tweeters and are even more effective. -12dB/octave (2nd order) is one of the most common and is effective without being too costly.

 Shown: A typical 2-way home stereo speaker with a tweeter.
 A single capacitor is used in series as a high-pass crossover to filter out potentially damaging & distorting sounds.

-What is tweeter impedance rating?
+What does a tweeter impedance rating mean?